Chat & Computer

 • Everything is frozen — Files, processes, browser sessions (including website logins and cookies), installed packages, and memory are all preserved

-• Resume in ~1 second — Click "Resume Agent" to reconnect to the frozen sandbox instantly, instead of provisioning a fresh one
+• Resume in ~1 second — Click "Resume Agent" to reconnect to the frozen computer instantly, instead of starting a fresh one

-• No compute costs while paused — The sandbox doesn't use resources in its paused state
+• No compute costs while paused — The computer doesn't use resources in its paused state

 This means agents that maintain browser sessions (logged-in websites, open tabs), have heavy package installations, or run background services keep everything intact across pauses.
 Instead of spending the first few minutes of every session logging in and reinstalling tools, the agent picks up exactly where it left off.

-If you prefer a fresh environment each time, you can switch to On-Demand mode in Settings → Sandbox.
-In on-demand mode, sleeping destroys the sandbox entirely and a new one is provisioned on the next wake.
+If you prefer a fresh environment each time, you can switch to On-Demand mode in Settings → Computer.
+In on-demand mode, sleeping destroys the computer entirely and a new one is started on the next wake.

-Info: Sandbox persistence mode is configured per-agent in Settings → Sandbox.
+Info: Computer persistence mode is configured per-agent in Settings → Computer.
 See Agent Settings for details.

 Onboarding Flow